etiennestuder/teamcity-build-scan-plugin/README.md

 # Overview

-[TeamCity](https://www.jetbrains.com/teamcity/) plugin that integrates with build scans.
+[TeamCity](https://www.jetbrains.com/teamcity/) plugin that integrates with build scans for Gradle and Maven.
 Build scans are available as a free service on [scans.gradle.com](https://scans.gradle.com/) and commercially via [Gradle Enterprise](https://gradle.com/enterprise).

-For each Gradle and Maven build that is run from TeamCity, this plugin exposes the link to the created build scan in the TeamCity UI.
+For each Gradle and Maven build that is run from TeamCity, this plugin exposes the links to the created build scans in the TeamCity UI.

 The plugin is hosted at [Bintray's JCenter](https://bintray.com/etienne/teamcity-plugins/teamcity-build-scan-plugin).